-A couple of post Christmas bushwalks in our Southwest National Park have inspired me with their fantastic scenery.
+A couple of bushwalks in our Southwest National Park have inspired me with their fantastic scenery.
 We walked up Clear Hill and then into Lake Judd a few days later.
-They’re opposites scenery wise so I have a variety of influences floating about in my mind.
+They’re opposites scenery wise so there are a variety of influences floating about.

-Whilst these photos show the wonderful scenery I’m not aiming to paint realistically.
+Whilst these photos show the wonderful scenery the aim is not to paint realistically.
 Rather, my aim is to bear in mind the visual forms and textures, the feel of the place and my emotional reactions.

 Ok, enough of that.
 Let’s get started on the painting!

-Somehow, I’ve ended up with two different styles in this group!
+Somehow, we ended up with two different styles in this group!
 (Your guess is as good as mine as to why?!)

 This first one was painted over a previous non-starter (below).

-As you can see in the photo below, I’m well into these paintings.
+As you can see in the photo below, the paintings are progressing well.

-First, I created the hill shapes, then I thought scumbling or glazes might be a good way to go.
+First, the hill shapes were created, then some scumbling or glazing on parts.
 A bit of lifting off opened things up.
-I scumbled the sky with layers of white and blue, trying to make it interesting, not too flat.
+The sky was scumbled with layers of white and blue …. trying to make it interesting and not too flat.
 Adding some new colour on the hills seemed a good idea and a “lake” began to appear.

 In the version shown above acrylic ink was added to the foreground.
 It seems a bit too samey though, so, in the next photo (below) you can see I’ve lifted off paint to lighten some areas.
-I also darkened parts of the foreground to create more contrast.
+Parts of the foreground were darkened to create more contrast.
 Almost there I think.
-Just wondering about lightening more areas on the foreground.
+Just wondering about lightening more areas in the foreground.

 Now for the other style.
 It’s a bit more intuitive and abstracty but still with landscape shapes.